aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/password-protect-the-vba-project-of-excel-workbook/_index.md

 ---
 title: Password Protect the VBA Project of Excel Workbook with JavaScript via C++
 linktitle: Password Protect the VBA Project of Excel Workbook
 type: docs
 weight: 10
 url: /javascript-cpp/password-protect-the-vba-project-of-excel-workbook/
 description: Learn how to password protect the VBA project of an Excel workbook using Aspose.Cells for JavaScript via C++.
 ---

 ## **Password Protect the VBA Project of Excel Workbook in JavaScript via C++**

-You can password protect the VBA (Visual Basic for Applications) Project of a workbook with Aspose.Cells for JavaScript via C++ using [**VbaProject.protect(boolean, string)**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#protect-boolean-string-) method.
+You can password‑protect the VBA (Visual Basic for Applications) project of a workbook with Aspose.Cells for JavaScript via C++ using the [**VbaProject.protect(boolean, string)**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#protect-boolean-string-) method.

 ## **Sample Code**

-The following sample code loads the [sample Excel file](43352067.xlsm), accesses its VBA Project and protects it with a password.
-Finally, it saves it as the [output Excel file](43352068.xlsm).
+The following sample code loads the [sample Excel file](43352067.xlsm), accesses its VBA project, and protects it with a password.
+Finally, it saves the file as the [output Excel file](43352068.xlsm).

 ```html
 <!DOCTYPE html>